Period integrals of hypersurfaces via tropical geometry: Introduction

-where the branch of $\arg \lb -c_m/c_{w} \rb$ is the one we chose when we constructed the cycle $C_t^w$.
 Needless to say, the signs of the results of integrations depend on the choices of orientations of the cycles $C_t^w, T_t^\sigma$.
 Concerning these choices of orientations, see \pref{rm:orientation}.

-One can see from \eqref{eq:period1} that Riemann zeta values (the effect of the gamma class) appear in the principal part of $\int_{C_t^{w}} \Omega_t^{l, v}$ in general as in the case of Calabi--Yau manifolds.
-We can also see from \eqref{eq:period1} that the affine volumes of bounded cells in the tropical hypersurface $X\lb \trop \lb f \rb \rb$ appear in the leading terms of the periods $\int_{C_t^{w}} \Omega_t^{l, v}$.
+One can see from \pref{th:main1} that Riemann zeta values (the effect of the gamma class) appear in the principal part of $\int_{C_t^{w}} \Omega_t^{l, v}$ in general as in the case of Calabi--Yau manifolds.
+We can also see from \pref{th:main1} that the affine volumes of bounded cells in the tropical hypersurface $X\lb \trop \lb f \rb \rb$ appear in the leading terms of the periods $\int_{C_t^{w}} \Omega_t^{l, v}$.
 This is discussed in \pref{sc:lead}.
-We also give a concrete example illustrating these in \pref{sc:ex}.

-The main results of \cite{MR4194298} correspond to \eqref{eq:period1} with assumptions that \begin{itemize} \item the polytope $\Delta$ is reflexive, \item $l=1, v=w(=0), k_w=-1$, and \item the coefficients $k_m$ $(m \in A \setminus \lc w \rc)$ can be written as $t^{\lambda_m}$ or $t^{\lambda_m} e^{\sqrt{-1}\theta}$ with $\theta \in \bR$. \end{itemize} (Notice that the orientations of cycles used in loc.cit.~are different from that used in this article.)
-Our purpose of working over the convergent Puiseux series field over $\bC$ rather than simply setting $k_m=t^{\lambda_m}$ or $k_m=t^{\lambda_m} e^{\sqrt{-1}\theta}$ as in \cite{MR4194298} is to see which informations of limits of Hodge structure are encoded by tropical hypersurfaces or not.
-Indeed we can see from \pref{eq:period1} that the asymptotics of the period depends also on the complex coefficients $c_m$ (not only their arguments but also their absolute values) which are thrown away by tropicalization.
+The main result of \cite{MR4194298} is \pref{th:main1} with assumptions that \begin{itemize} \item the polytope $\Delta$ is reflexive, \item $l=1, v=w(=0), k_w=-1$, and \item the coefficients $k_m$ $(m \in A \setminus \lc w \rc)$ can be written as $t^{\lambda_m}$ or $t^{\lambda_m} e^{\sqrt{-1}\theta}$ with $\theta \in \bR$. \end{itemize} (Notice that the orientations of cycles used in loc.cit.~are different from that used in this article.)
+Our purpose of working over the convergent Puiseux series field over $\bC$ rather than simply setting $k_m=t^{\lambda_m}$ or $k_m=t^{\lambda_m} e^{\sqrt{-1}\theta}$ as in \cite{MR4194298} is to see which information of limits of Hodge structure are encoded by tropical hypersurfaces or not.
+Indeed we can see from \pref{th:main1} that the asymptotics of the period depends also on the complex coefficients $c_m$ (not only their arguments but also their absolute values) which are thrown away by tropicalization.
+The dependence of the asymptotics of periods on complex coefficients can be seen also from the work of \cite{MR4179831} for the case of toric degenerations.

-When the polytope $\Delta$ is reflexive, one can also obtain \eqref{eq:period1} and \eqref{eq:period2} (as well as the main results of \cite{MR4194298}) by taking (the derivatives of) the asymptotic expansions of the result of \cite[Theorem 1.1]{MR3112512}.
+When the polytope $\Delta$ is reflexive, one can also obtain \pref{th:main1} and \pref{th:main2} (as well as the main results of \cite{MR4194298}) by taking (the derivatives of) the asymptotic expansions of the result of \cite[Theorem 1.1]{MR3112512}.
 For the correspondence between the cycles $C_t^w$ and the ambient line bundles on the mirror Calabi--Yau hypersurfaces, we refer the reader to \cite[Remark 1.3]{MR4194298}.